datafusion-contrib/datafusion-dft/README.md

 ### Key Mappings

-The interface is split into several tabs so that relevant information can be viewed and controlled in a clean and organized manner.
+The interface is split into several tabs and modes so that relevant information can be viewed and controlled in a clean and organized manner.
 When not writing a SQL query keys can be entered to navigate and control the interface.

-- SQL & FlightSQL Editor: where queries are entered and results can be viewed.
-Drawing inspiration from vim there are multiple modes.
+#### SQL Tab

+Editor for executing SQL with local DataFusion `SessionContext`.

+- Normal mode
+    - Not editable
+        - `q` => quit datafusion-tui
+        - `e` => start editing SQL Editor in Edit mode
+        - `c` => clear contents of SQL Editor
+        - `Enter` => execute query
+        - Enter the tab number in brackets after a tabs name to navigate to that tab
+        - If query results are longer or wider than screen, you can use arrow keys to scroll
+    - Editable
+        - Character keys to write queries
+        - Backspace / tab / enter work same as normal
+        - `esc` to exit Edit mode and go back to Normal mode
+- DDL mode
+    - Not editable
+        - `l` => load `~/.datafusion/.datafusionrc` into editor (TODO)
+        - `r` => rerun `~/.datafusion/.datafusionrc` (TODO)
+        - `w` => write editor contents to `~/.datafusion/.datafusionrc` (TODO)
+    - Editable
+        - Character keys to write queries
+        - Backspace / tab / enter work same as normal
+        - `esc` to exit Edit mode and go back to Normal mode

+#### FlightSQL Tab

+Same interface as SQL tab but sends SQL queries to FlightSQL server.

 - Normal mode
     - `q` => quit datafusion-tui
     - `e` => start editing SQL Editor in Edit mode
     - `c` => clear contents of SQL Editor